dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-WORKERS.md

 ```bash
 kubectl --kubeconfig kubeconfigs/dal-indigo-core-1 get nodes
 ```

+You can now quickly go back to the (Control Plane)[./INDIGO-CORE-1-CONTROL-PLANE.md] doco and verify Cilium's Hubble Relay & UI have come up correctly.

 Now our k8s cluster should be running with:
 * 3x rpi4.4gb.arm64 Control Plane nodes